matthieugomez/LeastSquaresOptim.jl/README.md

 The `optimizers` and `solvers` are presented in more depth in the [Ceres documentation](http://ceres-solver.org/solving.html).
 For dense jacobians, the default options are `Dogle()` and `QR()`.
 For sparse jacobians, the default options are  `LevenbergMarquardt()` and `LSMR()`.

-`optimize!` also accept the options : `ftol`, `xtol`, `grtol`, `iterations` and `Δ` (initial radius).

-## Gradient
-The gradient is computed using `ForwardDiff.jl`.
-You need to make sure that the function `f` also works with DualNumbers.
-In particular, initiate temporary matrices/vector with the type of the inputs `eltype(x)`, rather than `Float64`.

-## Memory
-The package is written with large scale problems in mind.
-In particular, memory is allocated once and for all at the start of the function call ; objects are updated in place at each method iteration.

-You can even avoid initial allocations by directly passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
+3. You can even avoid initial allocations by directly passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
 Such an object bundles a `LeastSquaresProblem` object with a few storage objects.
 This may be useful when repeatedly solving non linear least square problems.
 ```julia
 rosenbrock = LeastSquaresProblemAllocated(x, fcur, rosenbrock_f!, J, rosenbrock_g!;
                                           LeastSquaresOptim.Dogleg(), LeastSquaresOptim.QR())
 optimize!(rosenbrock)
 ```

 ## Related packages
 Related: